SimYunSup/bylinecms/README.md

 <details>
 <summary>6.
 Would you accept venture or seed-round investment?</summary>
-Probably not — at least not at this stage.
+We're not sure yet, and likely not at this early stage.
 We still have a lot to figure out.
-What we do feel strongly about, however, is that community contributions should remain within the community — and not locked behind an 'enterprise' or paywalled solution.
+What we do feel strongly about, however, is that community contributions should remain within the community and not locked behind an 'enterprise' or paywalled solution.
 </details>

 <details>